Want to spend the perfect afternoon? Start with the High Line, our city's famous elevated park, now in its tenth year. Here's what you should do:

 Time for some culture!

 The Whitney Museum of American Art sits at the foot of the High Line in the Meatpacking District.
-Currently, the Whitney Biennial exhibition is showcasing the most important and relevant work of over 75 artists working today in painting, sculpture, performance, sound and more.
+Currently, the Around Day's End: Downtown New York, 1970-1986 exhibition is showcasing works that explore downtown New York as site, history and memory.
 Open every day but Tuesday.
 Tickets cost $25 ($18 seniors and students; free 18 and under).

 Sounds like a great day, doesn't it?